tokio-rs/doc-push/README.md

 give it a shot?

-If you want to take a stab at writing a guide, find a page in the outline that is marked as unassigned and submit a PR with your GitHub handle as the assignee for the page.
+If you want to take a stab at writing a guide, find a page in the outline that is marked as unassigned and submit a PR (against the `master` branch) with your GitHub handle as the assignee for the page.
 Then, start writing.

 Please file a PR to the [website] as soon as you can with your work in progress (you can preface the PR with **work in progress**).
 This is